bioidiap/bob.pipelines/doc/index.rst

  Bob Pipelines
 ===============

-Easilly boost your :doc:`Scikit Learn Pipelines <modules/generated/sklearn.pipeline.Pipeline>` with powerfull features, such as:
+Easily boost your :doc:`Scikit Learn Pipelines <modules/generated/sklearn.pipeline.Pipeline>` with powerful features, such as: